davestearns/eventlogs/README.md

     AppendOptions, Aggregate, EventRecord};
 use eventlogs::stores::fake::FakeEventStore;
 use eventlogs::caches::fake::FakeReductionCache;

-/// Events are typically defined as members of an enum.
-/// Properties for events can be defined as fields on
-/// the enum variant.
-In this example, we will use a very
-/// simple set of events that record credits and debits
-/// to a single-currency account (amounts are in minor units).
+use serde::{Serialize, Deserialize};

+// A typical application of event-sourcing is the tracking of payments.
+// A payment is really a series of events: authorization, increment,
+// reversal, capture, clearing, refund, dispute, etc. Most events
+// can occur several times, but each must capture distinct properties
+// (e.g., the amount refunded).
+The overall state of the payment can
+// then be reduced from these events.

+// Let's start by defining a struct to hold the initial payment request
+// properties, which would include details about the card, cardholder,
+// amount requested, etc.
+// To keep things simple, amounts will be tracked in minor units with an
+// assumed single currency.
-#[derive(Debug, Clone)]
+#[derive(Debug, Default, PartialEq, Clone)]
-pub enum BalanceEvent {
+pub struct PaymentRequest {
-    Credit { amount: u32 },
-    Debit { amount: u32 },
+    amount_requested: isize,
+    // ... lots of other details ...
 }

-/// An Aggregate is a simple struct with fields that get
-/// calculated from the events recorded in the log.
-Note that
-/// Aggregates must implement the Aggregate and Default traits,
-/// but you can derive Default if your field types already
-/// implement Default.
+// Now let's define our events, which are typically variants in an enum.
+// Since this is just an example, we'll define only a subset with only
+// the most relevant properties.
+Timestamps will be added automatically
+// by this crate, so we don't need to define them in each event.
-#[derive(Debug, Default, Clone)]
+#[derive(Debug, PartialEq, Clone)]
-pub struct Account {
+pub enum PaymentEvent {
-    pub balance: i64,
+    Requested {
+        request: PaymentRequest,
+    },
+    Authorized {
+        amount: isize,
+        approval_code: Option<String>,
+    },
+    Captured {
+        amount: isize,
+        statement_descriptor: String,
+    },
+    Refunded {
+        amount: isize,
+        reference_number: String,
+    },
 }

+// Now let's define the "aggregate" for these events, which is the overall
+// state of the payment.
+This is what we will reduce from the events,
+// and use to decide if the current API request or operation is allowable.
+// Aggregates must implement/derive Default, and implement Aggregate.
+#[derive(Debug, Default, PartialEq, Clone)]
+pub struct Payment {
+    request: PaymentRequest,
+    amount_approved: isize,
+    amount_captured: isize,
+    amount_refunded: isize,
+}

+impl Payment {
+    pub fn amount_outstanding(&self) -> isize {
+        self.amount_approved - self.amount_captured - self.amount_refunded
+    }
+}

+// To make Payment an aggregate, implement the Aggregate trait, which
-impl Aggregate for Account {
+// adds a method for applying each event to the aggregate's current state. impl Aggregate for Payment {
-    type Event = BalanceEvent;
+    type Event = PaymentEvent;

     fn apply(&mut self, event_record: &impl EventRecord<Self::Event>) {
         match event_record.event() {
+            PaymentEvent::Requested { request } => self.request = request.clone(),
+            PaymentEvent::Authorized { amount, .. } => self.amount_approved += amount,
-            BalanceEvent::Credit { amount } => self.balance += amount as i64,
+            PaymentEvent::Captured { amount, .. } => self.amount_captured += amount,
-            BalanceEvent::Debit { amount } => self.balance -= amount as i64,
+            PaymentEvent::Refunded { amount, .. } => self.amount_refunded += amount,
         }
     }
 }